 The speaker uses Bluetooth 5.0 and has USB-C charging, with the port and a 3.5mm audio input hidden under a rubber gasket that keeps moisture from entering.
 On top there are volume controls, Bluetooth pairing and playback control buttons along with a bass boost button.
 I always left the bass boost on because the speaker sounds better with it engaged.

-I'm away from the office and don't have quite as many speakers on hand for comparison purposes, but the Motion Plus sounds substantially better than the old JBL Flip 5 and Sony's new SRS-XB23, all of which currently or originally retailed for $100.
+I'm away from the office and don't have quite as many speakers on hand for comparison purposes, but the Motion Plus sounds substantially better than the old UE Boom 2, JBL Flip 5 and Sony's new SRS-XB23, all of which currently or originally retailed for $100.
 Not only does the Anker put out more volume and bass, it has a wider soundstage and smoother sound at higher volumes.
-A lot of these mini Bluetooth speakers can impress you with how loud they can play for their small size, but they still seem constrained; they have their limitations.,
+A lot of these mini Bluetooth speakers can impress you with how loud they can play for their small size, but they still seem constrained; they have their limitations.

 So does the Motion Plus, of course, but its ceiling is higher than other portable Bluetooth speakers in this price range.
 It can't compete with much bigger and much more expensive speakers like the UE Hyperboom or JBL Boombox 2.
 But it's a good compromise if you're looking for something more affordable that's a clear level up soundwise from popular mini Bluetooth speakers from Ultimate Ears, JBL, Sony and all the generic sub-$60 models on Amazon (the Motion Plus easily bested the Earfun Go and Tribit Stormbox, both of which are good values at $50).